scd4j/gradle-plugins/README.md

 In short, SCD4J is an automation platform for configuring and installing your Web IT infrastructure.
 With just one command you can install clusters and deploy applications.
 Note taht SCD4J is not another option for Puppet or Chef.
 It is, actually, a SIMPLER option than those tools.

-For more details and advantages see documentation at [wiki](https://github.com/scd4j/gradle-plugins/wiki )
+To know more about SCD4J and understand what are the advantages over competition, please take a look at [documentation](https://github.com/scd4j/gradle-plugins/wiki )

 Config Example:
 ```